 What is the University’s policy on Peer- to-Peer file sharing?

 Most, if not all, of the P2P programs listed above threaten or disrupt the integrity of the University’s computing services and its network.
 The University respects the intellectual property of others, regardless of the medium in which the material is transmitted in as this is a cornerstone of academic integrity.
 Access to the University’s technology resources is a privilege granted to students, faculty, staff, and approved guests.
 Everyone using these resources is responsible for using them in an effective, ethical and lawful manner.
-We prohibit illegal distribution of copyrighted material, which is a violation of the University’s Acceptable Use of Information Technology Resources Policy and the Code of Student Rights and Responsibilities.
+We prohibit illegal distribution of copyrighted material, which is a violation of the University’s IT6003 - Acceptable Use of Information Technology Resources and the Code of Student Rights and Responsibilities (PDF).

 What is the University doing to combat Peer-to-Peer File Sharing?

 The University currently employs bandwidth-shaping technology to throttle peer-to-peer traffic.
-We also utilize technology that moniters transfer of copyrighted materials.
+We also utilize technology that monitors transfer of copyrighted materials.